Advertiser Disclosure

 Hot Tip:

-A U.S. Senate hearing on the lack of competition in the aviation sector called the CEOs of Allegiant and Frontier, Spirit’s main rivals, this week, according to Simple Flying.
+A U.S. Senate hearing on the lack of competition in the aviation sector called on the CEOs of Allegiant and Frontier, Spirit’s main rivals, this week, according to Simple Flying.
 The key concern these executives were brought to discuss was the dwindling competition because of Spirit’s ongoing issues.

 Dallas’ Love Field Airport Will Grow — Big Time